DUI Chemical Testing

 Under Pennsylvania's implied consent laws, a driver is required to submit to a chemical test of breath, blood, or urine.
 In fact, every driver of Pennsylvania roads is implied to have already consented just by driving.

-If a person refuses to consent to testing for the first time, his or her license will be suspended for 12 months.
+If a person refuses to consent to a test for the first time, his or her license will be suspended for 12 months.
 If a person refuses to consent to chemical testing for a second or subsequent time, the driver's license will instead be suspended for 18 months.

 Another problem that can arise is that if you refuse to consent to the breath test, it will be assumed that your BAC was in the highest tier, and you will be charged accordingly.